 Communication records with your employer or insurance carrier.

-Each document must be accurate and submitted on time.
+Each document must be accurate, specific and submitted on time.
 Filing mistakes, omissions, or delays can slow your case or lead to dismissal.
 Moreover, district-specific rules can vary, making it necessary to check local protocols.
-Being thorough and organized is essential to a successful claim.
+Knowing the law and these rules, being thorough and organized is essential to a successful claim.

-Many claimants consider representing themselves to save on legal fees, but this decision carries real risks.
+Many claimants consider representing themselves to save on legal fees, but this decision carries real risks and the injured worker does not pay legal fees unless they settle their case.
+Settlement is optional and no one can force the injured worker to settle their case.
 The workers’ compensation system is dense with legal terminology and deadlines.
-Missing a hearing, failing to respond to a motion, or submitting incomplete paperwork can result in denied claims or reduced benefits.
+Missing a deadline, failing to respond to a motion, failing to perform discovery, or submitting incomplete claims can result in denied claims or reduced benefits.

 Copies of all documents filed in your case.
 As a claimant, you have the right to receive and retain every document related to your case, including petitions, responses, motions, and decisions.
-Keeping these records organized is important for tracking the progress of your claim and preparing for hearings or appeals.
+Submitting a request to produce, obtaining a response, and then keeping these records organized is important for tracking the progress of your claim and preparing for hearings or appeals.

 Notifications of hearings and case updates.
 The OJCC must notify you of scheduled hearings, status changes, and case developments.
 These updates help ensure that you can participate fully and respond on time to any legal requirements or procedural events.

-While OJCC staff can guide you through procedural steps, they cannot offer legal advice.
-This limitation often leaves self-represented claimants at a disadvantage when facing insurers or legal representatives on the other side.
+However the OJCC staff cannot offer legal advice.
+This limitation often leaves self-represented claimants at a disadvantage when facing insurers or legal representatives on the defense side.

-While it is legal to represent yourself, it is not always practical.
+While it is legal to represent yourself, it is not always recommended or practical.
 Consider seeking legal help if:

 Your claim is denied or delayed.